saurabhpanjwani/UniversalHealthCare/README.md

 6. Timestamp of Claim Filing - Date
 7. Penalty (1% of amount claimed per 15 days of delay) - Float
 8. Status of Claim - Enum (9 states as enumerated in the workflow)
-9. Flow Type  - Accepted / Rejected / No Action - Indicate what kind of claim closure was acknowledged / contested / flagged.
+9. Flow Type  - Accepted / Rejected / No Action / Unauthorized - Indicate what kind of claim closure was acknowledged / contested / audited.
 Default is No Action.
 10. IsFlagged - Boolean (Default False) - Indicates if this claim is/was under audit.
 Once set, this flag cannot be reset.
 Any closure on audit results will still follow the usual closure workflows.
 11. Log Trail - Array of Log Type {< From State > , < To State >, < Timestamp > , < UHC ID of the Modifier > , < Optional Comments > }.
 This will enumerate the trail of the claim lifecycle.